 During a divorce or as part of the child reunification process, a family court judge may order child support in AZ.
 Knowing how to file for child support in Arizona, as well as how child support in Arizona works, is crucial for ensuring that your child receives adequate financial and material support.
 Arizona Family Court will not finalize a divorce or reunification proceeding until the judge is satisfied that the children in question have the resources they need from both parents to serve their best interests.
+Many of our clients ask us child support in AZ questions.
+Here are some of the most critical.

 What Is Child Support For?